levist7/PTypeClassification_Na-veBayes/README.md

 ## Motivation 🏃

-The development team was asked to implement a classication system to classify the personality types of the users.
-Despite being unethical, the founder enforces the developers find a way to categorize its users into 16 categories using the Myers-Briggs Type indicator.
+The development team was asked to implement a classication system to classify the personality types of the users in 16 categories according to the Myers-Briggs Type indicator.
 As a kickoff, the company will focus on these four personality types:

 * Introversion, Intuition, Feeling, Perceiving (INFP)
 * Introversion, Intution, Feeling, Judging (INFJ)